 Can You Bring Assistive Mobility Devices on Delta Flights?

 You can carry canes, crutches, or walkers along with you.
 Depending on the size, you can either store the items onboard or even check the items at the gate.
-The “meet and assist service” can be submitted when you need help to reach your seat after you’ve checked your devices at the gate.
+The “meet and assist service” can be requested if you need help reaching your seat after you’ve checked your devices at the gate.

 - Personalized Airport Support

-- If you or someone you are flying with require any sort of help from the time you arrive at the airport, to checking in, boarding, getting off the plane or even making the connect to another flight, airlines’ trained Red Coats—airport customer service experts in bright red jackets—are there to help you at each point of your travel.
+- If you or someone traveling with you needs assistance from arrival at the airport through check-in, boarding, or connecting to another flight, the airline’s Red Coats—airport customer service experts in bright red jackets—are available to provide support at every stage of your journey.
 They assist you in getting the help you need quickly and efficiently at any moment of your trip.

 - Multi-Sensory Rooms